BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/K8sConcepts.md

 # Kubernetes

+- Kubernetes runs and manages containers

+  - Kubernetes will run the container (we do not use docker or a docker-compose file)
+  - Kubernetes runs and creates the containers from images pulled from a registry

 - Pod: runs and executes a container or network/group of containers
   - When a pod is created, that means the container is executed (the pod runs `docker run` for the container underneath the hood)
   - Has a cluster internal IP address (this is used for communication and access within the cluster)